Chinese Five Element Theory

 The five energies, or elements, are:

-3. Metal – the energy of gestation, the energy of self-worth, dignity, and respect; the essence and unique qualities of each person
+- Metal – the energy of essence, self-worth, dignity, and respect; the essence and unique qualities of each person

-4. Water – the energy of gestation and ancestral wisdom; the vital force
+- Water – the energy of gestation, vital life force and ancestral wisdom

 Each energy, or element, has multiple expressions (such as, association with certain parts of the body, a basic emotion, voice quality, affinity for taste, foundational colour, and preference for season).
-For example, with respect to basic emotion, each element has a different emotional expression.
+Each element has a different emotional expression.
 Sympathy is the basic emotional expression of Earth elemental energy.
 Sympathy can be appropriately expressed (reflection of balance), not be expressed at times when it would be appropriate to express sympathy or gush over in excess (reflections of imbalance).
 Grief is the emotional expression of Metal; fear is the emotional expression of Water; anger as a propellant for action is the emotional expression of Wood; and, happiness is the emotional expression of Fire.

 Health is the state of well-being, balance, and harmony when the five interdependent elements are appropriately working and interacting together in the unique way they should for the individual.